 1. default-src: The default policy for loading JavaScript, images, CSS, fonts, AJAX requests, etc. 2. script-src: Defines valid sources for JavaScript files.
 3. style-src: defines valid sources for CSS files.
 4. Img-src: defines valid sources for images.
 5. font-src: Define from where the protected resource can load fonts.

 There are other directives as well if the default-src is set to 'self' all the directives will automatically set to 'self'

-- Configuration: Apache Level - Go to ssl.conf under /etc/httpd/conf.d/ and add the below line
+- Configuration: Nginx Level - Go to nginx.conf file and add the below line